Skip to main content

 Electricity:

-The 3-to-4 GW of missing capacity in early 2023 is causing severe distress in households and to the economy.
-Already faced with this situation in 2022, Eskom implemented power cuts on more than 200 days, with record cuts of 6 to 8 hours a day for most households.
+The missing capacity (4 to 6 GW in mid-2023) is causing severe distress in households and to the economy.
+Already faced with this situation in 2022, Eskom implemented power cuts during 43% of the year, with record cuts totalling 11.5 TWh.

 • GRAPH 1: CO2-energy emissions (MtCO2)